 - For all of my travel/packing essentials I bring on any trip compiled together, head to my influencer page on Amazon here for a complete list, or my descriptive carry-on packing guide here!

 It’s not easy.
 We flew from New York City and it took us 3(!) flights just to get to travel to the Atacama.
 We had to fly to Houston then to Santiago and THEN to Atacama!
 It was a pain and a full day of traveling.
+If you are already in Santiago, going from Santiago to the Atacama Desert isn’t so bad.
 Hopefully it is easier for you to get to Santiago or somewhere that flies into Calama Airport in Chile, as that’s Atacama’s closest airport.
 Calama is also an hour drive to San Pedro de Atacama so just make sure you leave enough time for all your tours knowing how long it takes to get to and from the Atacama!
 TIP: Get a window seat when flying in or out of Calama!
 The bird’s eye view of the desert is breathtaking.

-The most popular Atacama Desert tour and by far the highlight of our trip.
+The most popular Atacama Desert tour and by far the highlight of my trip.
 It really does feel like you are on a moon and the terrain is so surreal here.
-This is a half day tour that ends after sunset over the Moon Valley (Valle de la Luna).
+This Moon Valley and Death Valley Tour is a half day tour that ends after sunset over the Moon Valley (Valle de la Luna).
 The temperatures are insanely warm during the day and you are on top of the mountains, and dip to cold and windy as the sun sets so make sure to bring a sweatshirt.
-This tour is an absolute must and the #1 thing you must do if you only can choose one tour.
+This tour is an absolute must and the #1 thing you must do if you only can choose one Atacama tour.
 You’ll be brought to a few different spots along this tour, don’t forget your hiking boots (which will come back with lots of sand in them!).
-You can also do other tours with sand boarding here as you can see how crazy smooth the sand is!
+You can also do other tours with sandboarding here as you can see how crazy smooth the sand is!
 Make sure to turn around after the sunset and look at the red hued mountains behind you.

 Salar de Tara is another spot I wasn’t able to get to in my time in the Atacama but it is supposed to be an even more gorgeous area of the Atacama (salt flats) and can only get there on a private tour in 4x4s.